In this guide, I go through the steps on how to make rosemary tea. It is surprisingly easy to make and won’t take you long to master.

 - This tea will come out be quite tart, so if you prefer things a bit on the sweet side, then I highly recommend adding some honey or sugar.
 Honey is always an excellent choice as it doubles as a throat soother.

 - Growing rosemary is surprisingly easy once the bush has grown to a certain size you will be overwhelmed with the amount of fresh rosemary you will get from it.

 - Rosemary tea is caffeine free so if you’re looking for something to keep you awake and energized then this is not for you.
 Something like a healthy Chai tea is a good alternative for someone looking for a tasty caffeinated tea.

 Be sure to check out all my tea recipes as these all will help you when it comes to making the perfect cuppa.
 There is a fair bit to know about getting that perfect cup of tea but it mainly just comes down to water temperature and steeping times.

-It’s always important to remember whilst tea is a great way to soothe and help remove health problems it’s always best to get checked by a doctor if you’re feeling really unwell.
+It’s always important to remember while tea is a great way to soothe and help remove health problems it’s always best to get checked by a doctor if you’re feeling unwell.

 If you have your variations on this rosemary tea recipe, tips or anything else you would like to share then feel free to drop a comment below!